-- Checklist The checklist identifies the information that is required for Flood Hazard Area Delineation (FHAD) reports and provides a general outline for the report.
-The consultant is to follow the checklist provided in the Agreement with UDFCD.
-An example checklist has been provided with these guidelines.
-The Checklist is discussed in more detail in Section 5.1. - Agreement Table The Agreement Table is to be completed to serve as an error checking device to ensure that the flood maps, flood profiles, and floodplain and floodway data tables correspond.
-The consultant is to use the agreement table included in the Agreement with UDFCD.
-An example Agreement Table has been provided with these guidelines.
-The Agreement Table is discussed in more detail in Section 5.1. - DFHAD Prototype A prototype has been developed to provide an example of completed DFHAD files and illustrate the end product from the DFHAD guidelines. - UDFCD Specifications for Electronic Submittal of FHAD and Master Plan Documents in PDF Format - Dated August 2006, this document was developed as guidance for creating PDFs of the traditional hard copy FHAD and Planning Study reports.
-These DFHAD guidelines provide additional criteria specific to DFHAD reports.
+- Checklists The Digital Flood Hazard Area Delineation (DFHAD) Studies Report Checklist, (DFHAD Report Checklist), and the Technical Appendix Checklist for Flood Hazard Area Delineation Studies (Technical Appendix Checklist) identify the information that is required for submittals.
+The DFHAD checklists are provided in the Agreement with the Urban Drainage and Flood Control District (UDFCD).
+The DFHAD Report is discussed further in Section 3. - Agreement Table The Agreement Table is an error-checking tool to be completed by the consultant prior to any DFHAD submittal.
+It will also be used during submittal review by UDFCD to ensure that there is good correlation between the hydraulic model, Flood Maps, Flood Profiles, and floodplain and floodway data tables.
+The Agreement Table is also included in the Agreement with UDFCD.
+Use of the Agreement Table is discussed in more detail in Section 5.2. - UDFCD Specifications for Electronic Submittal of FHAD and Master Plan Documents in PDF Format - Dated August 2006 (revised June 2007), this document was developed as guidance for creating PDFs of the traditional hard copy FHAD and Planning Study reports.
+These DFHAD Guidelines provide additional criteria specific to DFHAD reports.